 Props and product shots

 If your image or video is about a specific prop or object, rather than showing it as part of a larger scene, we may consider this a product shot.
 We will need to know more about the product and where it came from, and we may require a release.
-If you have had props specifically created for a shoot, we ask that you provide a release signed by whoever designed the items.
+If you have had props specifically created for a series, we ask that you provide a release signed by whoever designed the items.

 We don’t currently require a property release for tattoos, but this could change, so we strongly recommend getting a PR from the tattoo artist of each visible tattoo.
 If we are uncertain about the risk posed by a particular tattoo, then unless you can provide the necessary information, we will ask that you remove the tattoo.